|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17665|

 Right of Appeal

 There are a number of specific circumstances whereby applicants and liable parties can appeal the decision of the Council in relation to CIL.
-All appeals must be made by the applicant or liable party within the relevant timescales set out in the CIL regulations 2010 (amended).
+All appeals must be made by the applicant or liable party within the relevant timescales set out in the CIL regulations 2010 (as amended).

 If development has already commenced before you receive the notification from the Council, the appeal review will lapse and the original amount will become due for payment as set out in the original Demand Notice.

-If the MVDC's decision is not satisfactory, a further appeal can be made through the Valuations Office Agency.
+If MVDC's decision is not satisfactory, a further appeal can be made through the Valuations Office Agency (see 'Internet Links').

 IMPORTANT - It is an offence for a person who knowingly or recklessly supplies information which is false or misleading in a material respect to a charging authority in response to a requirement under the CIL Regulations 2010 (as amended).